natcap/invest.users-guide/source/wind_energy.rst

 Running the Model
 =================

-To run the wind energy model, navigate to the "Wind Energy" application under the windows Start Menu found in `All Programs->InVEST{version}->Marine`.
+To run the wind energy model, navigate to the "Wind Energy" application under the windows Start Menu found in `All Programs->InVEST{version}`.
 The user interface will indicate the required and optional input arguments as described in the **Data Needs** section above.
 Click the *Run* button to start the model.
 A successful run will be indicated in the window and a file explorer will open containing the results.

 If you encounter any issues please post to the user's support forum at http://ncp-yamato.stanford.edu/natcapforums.